richafnu/Viva/Viva/glint/setup/copilot-manager-quick-guide.md

 ## Suggested prompts for specific comment summarization

 Fill in your own attributes, filters, survey names, or employee names where the examples have **square brackets**.
 Filters must be set for Copilot to use them.
+Attribute filters available are found in the dropdown menu at the top of each report page.

 |Topic|Prompt|
 |-----|---|